Skip to content

 Program randomly finishes downloading

 You may encounter issues wherein the program will stop downloading, with a message saying Finished downloading username-20250101_120015-original.mp4... even if you didn't do anything.
 My guess is that it could be a source issue.
-If the user's live stream is unstable, ffmpeg may abrutply end the downloading of stream.
+If the user's live stream is unstable, FFmpeg may abrutply end the downloading of stream.
 That's the pattern that I have observed for some time, but I still need some confirmation for this one.

 StreamDataNotFoundError occurs

 The cause of this exception is not yet confirmed due to limited testing, but I suspect that this is due to live restrictions.
 To fix this, you have to supply sessionid_ss in your config file.
-To set this up, refer to this guide.